 Interactive features such as micro-interactions (e.g. hover effects, dynamic page transitions) are widely adopted to improve navigation and guide users through content.
 These elements, when used correctly, contribute to a positive user experience and reinforce key brand messages.

 With a diverse range of devices used to access web content, maintaining visual and functional consistency is essential.
-Responsive design ensures that websites are optimized for desktop, tablet, and mobile platforms.
+Responsive design ensures that websites are optimised for desktop, tablet, and mobile platforms.
 This consistency enhances user engagement and supports a unified brand experience across all channels.

 Techniques such as parallax scrolling and micro-interactions have gained traction as they create a sense of depth and encourage user exploration.
 Parallax scrolling, where background and foreground elements move at varying speeds, helps in presenting layered information smoothly.
 Similarly, subtle animations and interactive cues guide users through the site in a practical and engaging manner.